 Yes, you can make Alfredo sauce at home yourself.
 And it is ah-maz-ing!
 I actually love this more than pre-made Alfredo sauce and the Alfredo sauce on pasta in most restaurants.

-While I took a couple years to work at home making jewelry, painting and taking care of myself, I started making all different kinds of food from scratch.
+While I took a couple of years to work at home making jewelry, painting and taking care of myself, I started making all different kinds of food from scratch.
 Yes, folks, I LEARNED TO COOK!
 I stopped burning water!

 Everyone who knows me understands what I’m talking about.
 I have a tendency to get distracted and forget whatever I have cooking, especially if it’s on the top of the stove.
 Baked goods have always stood a better chance, but not always.

 No pre-grated cheese!

 You’ll want to get Parmesan cheese that hasn’t been grated yet.
 Something like this.
 You can find ungrated Parmesan at your local grocery store too!
 The pre-grated cheeses have anti-caking agents added to them that affect how the sauce sets up.